-AFC is recalculated when TSRs are submitted or their status is modified such that their impact upon AFC must be removed or recalculated.
+AFC is recalculated when TSRs are submitted, or their status is modified such that their impact upon AFC must be removed or recalculated.
 Accordingly, recalculations of AFC values via webTrans occur frequently via its algebraic functionality.
 More specifically, when a TSR is updated, webTrans algebraically updates the impacted AFC values.
 These updated AFC values are then available for use in evaluating subsequent TSRs.
 Because this algebraic process occurs when a TSR is updated, MISO's AFC values remain current throughout the day.
 Completion of an algebraic update of AFC values by webTrans will be considered a successful recalculation and update of AFC.
-To the extent that a scheduled resynchronization by webTrans as described above is not completed, the last valid AFC calculation by webTrans is used to evaluate TSRs.
+To the extent that a scheduled resynchronization by webTrans is used to evaluate TSRs.